winkm89/teachPress/readme.txt

 * Bugfix: Fixed a bug in the tinyMCE plugin which leads to wrong default parameters for [tplist]
 * Bugfix: HTML output for proceedings shows the edition instead of volume/number (#18)
 * Bugfix: Prevent a deletion of line breaks by bibtexParse in the import (#21)
+* Bugfix: Fixed a variable initialization bug in core/widgets.php (#24)

 = 5.0.17 - (15.10.2015) =
 * New: [tpenrollments]: New parameters "order_parent" and "order_child" added